 Please note that the hare-hunting season runs annually from 2 Nov to 31 December.
 Most people choose to hunt hares on Saturdays, but it is their right to hunt all days except Sunday.
 Hunting takes places in the mountains all across the country.

 For your own safety, we advise not to hike during this season.
-In any case, please contact the landowner if you wish to go hiking.
+In any case, contact the landowner if you wish to go hiking during these months.
 These contacts can be found by getting in touch with the regional information centre in the respected area.